Bayesian Context Trees: Modelling and exact inference for discrete time series: Methodology

-\begin{itemize} \item[$(i)$] Given $T^{(t)}$, propose a new tree $T'$ as follows: \begin{enumerate} \item[$(a)$] If $T^{(t)}$ is the empty tree $\Lambda:=\{\lambda\}$ consisting only of the the root node, let $T'$ be the complete tree at depth 1, $T_c(1)$. \item[$(b)$] If $T^{(t)}$ is the complete $m$-ary tree at depth $D$, $T_c(D)$, choose uniformly at random one of the internal nodes $s$ at depth $D-1$ and let $T'$ be the same as $T^{(t)}$ but with the $m$ children of $s$ removed. \item[$(c)$] Otherwise, with probability 1/2 decide to propose a larger tree $T'$, formed by choosing uniformly at random one of the leaves of $T^{(t)}$ at depths $\leq D-1$ and adding its $m$ children to form $T'$; \item[$(d)$] Or, with probability 1/2 decide to propose a smaller tree $T'$, formed by choosing uniformly at random one of the internal nodes $s$ of $T^{(t)}$ that only have $m$ descendants and removing the $m$ leaves that stem from $s$, to form $T'$. \end{enumerate} \item[$(ii)$] In each of the above cases, either accept $T'$ and set $T^{(t+1)}=T'$, or reject it and set $T^{(t+1)}=T^{(t)}$, with corresponding probabilities $\alpha(T^{(t)},T')=\min\{1,r(T^{(t)},T')\}$ and $1-\alpha(T^{(t)}t,T')$, respectively; the ratios $r(T,T')$ are,
+\begin{itemize} \item[$(i)$] Given $T^{(t)}$, propose a new tree $T'$ as follows: \begin{enumerate} \item[$(a)$] If $T^{(t)}$ is the empty tree $\Lambda:=\{\lambda\}$ consisting only of the root node, let $T'$ be the complete tree at depth 1, $T_c(1)$. \item[$(b)$] If $T^{(t)}$ is the complete $m$-ary tree at depth $D$, $T_c(D)$, choose uniformly at random one of the internal nodes $s$ at depth $D-1$ and let $T'$ be the same as $T^{(t)}$ but with the $m$ children of $s$ removed. \item[$(c)$] Otherwise, with probability 1/2 decide to propose a larger tree $T'$, formed by choosing uniformly at random one of the leaves of $T^{(t)}$ at depths $\leq D-1$ and adding its $m$ children to form $T'$; \item[$(d)$] Or, with probability 1/2 decide to propose a smaller tree $T'$, formed by choosing uniformly at random one of the internal nodes $s$ of $T^{(t)}$ that only have $m$ descendants and removing the $m$ leaves that stem from $s$, to form $T'$. \end{enumerate} \item[$(ii)$] Either accept $T'$ and set $T^{(t+1)}=T'$, or reject it and set $T^{(t+1)}=T^{(t)}$, with corresponding probabilities $\alpha(T^{(t)},T')=\min\{1,r(T^{(t)},T')\}$ and $1-\alpha(T^{(t)},T')$, respectively; explicit expressions for the ratios $r(T,T')$ are given in Section~\ref{s:explicit} of the supplementary material. \end{itemize}